csutedja/Dell-T3610-OpenCore-Build/README.md

 ⚠ Make sure you have the **latest** BIOS revision installed before proceeding.
 Windows is required to update. <a href="https://www.dell.com/support/home/en-us/drivers/driversdetails?driverid=4d5hg">(BIOS Revision A19 directly from Dell)</a>

 ##### What works:
-- GPU acceleration (I use a PowerColor AMD RX 550 which is not natively supported, I will provide a .ssdt file to get that working if you have that card)
+- GPU acceleration (I use a PowerColor RX 550 with no official macOS support, you will have to use the .ssdt in the Extras folder in my repository to gain acceleration if you have this card)
 - App Store
 - iMessage/FaceTime (requires generated iMacPro1,1 SMBIOS)
 - Ethernet